Generation (TV series): Development

 Generation was first announced in September 2019 with a pilot order.
 The pilot is written by Daniel Barnz and his daughter Zelda Barnz.
 Daniel Barnz also directed the pilot.
 In December 2019, the series was officially ordered to series.
 The series is created by Daniel Barnz and Zelda Barnz.
 Executive producers include Daniel, Zelda, Ben Barnz (who is Daniel's husband and Zelda's other father), Jenni Konner and Lena Dunham.
-Production companies involved with the series were slated to consist of Good Thing Going Productions, We're Not Brothers Productions and, I Am Jenni Konner Productions.
+Production companies involved with the series were Good Thing Going Productions, We're Not Brothers Productions and, I Am Jenni Konner Productions.
 On September 14, 2021, HBO Max canceled the series after one season.

 Casting

 In September 2019, Martha Plimpton, Justice Smith, Chloe East, Michael Johnston as Ollie, Nava Mau, Haley Sanchez, Uly Schlesinger, Nathanya Alexander as Arianna, Lukita Maxwell and Chase Sui Wonders were cast to star while Sam Trammell joined the cast in a recurring role that same month.
 In August 2020, Nathan Stewart-Jarrett was added to the main cast.
 In October 2020, Anthony Keyvan, Diego Josef, J. August Richards, John Ross Bowie, Mary Birdsong, Patricia De Leon, and Sydney Mae Diaz were cast in recurring roles.
 In December 2020, Alicia Coppola, Marwan Salama, and Marisela Zumbado joined the cast in recurring roles.